blambeau/summaryse/README.md

       - {name: rspec, version: '2.6.4', for: [ runtime, test ]}
       - {name: rails, version: '3.0',   for: [ runtime       ]}

-Below are examples of increasing usefulness and complexity.
+This is a very opinionated, yet already complex, case-study.
+Let me go back to a more general explanation now.

 ## On simple values (integers, floats, ...)

 Summarizing an array of simple values yields -> a simple value...
+Below are some examples on integers.
+We are in ruby, so duck-typing applies everywhere.

 ### Arithmetics & Algebra